melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 When are queries cleaned?
 When a query result has no more active instances of `useQuery`, `useInfiniteQuery` or query observers, it is labeled as "inactive" but remains in the cache for 5 minutes.
 After 5 minutes inactive queries are garbage collected by default.
 This time can be customised with the `gcTime` property.

 For fetching multiple queries in parallel but treat them as a single unit, use `useQueries`.
+The queries property of the useQueries hook accept and array of query objects.
 It still saves each query result to a single cache key.
 It can also be set up handle multiple dynamic queries.
 Multiple singe instances of useQuery in a component will also execute the request in parallel, but require you to manage each loading state and error state individually.
-With `useQueries` the the status is combined and you won't have loading spinners everywhere. `useQueries` also comes with a combine option built in for conveniently combining the data returned from all the queries.
+With `useQueries` the the status is combined and you won't have loading spinners everywhere. `useQueries` also comes with a combine option built in for conveniently deriving a result frrom combining the data returned from all the queries.

 ### useQuery property: queryKey